andrewchambers/c/README.md

 - Just work.

-You should be able to get a C compiler, assembler, linker and libc for any supported target in less than 30 seconds just by typing make...
+You should be able to get a C compiler, assembler, linker and libc for any supported target in less than 30 seconds.

 ## Building